Equal Opportunity and Anti-Harassment Policy

 Reporting an Incident of Harassment, Discrimination, or Retaliation

 The Foundation strongly urges the reporting of all perceived incidents of discrimination, harassment, or retaliation, regardless of the identity or position of the perceived offender.
 Individuals who believe they have experienced, or who are aware of, conduct that they believe is contrary to this policy, or who have any concerns about such matters, should bring these concerns to the attention of the Foundation's Vice President, General Counsel and Secretary (Michele S. Warman).
-If, for any reason, an individual believes that a complaint cannot or should not be raised through this channel, he or she should feel free to bring it to the attention of the Manager of Human Resources (Oscar De La Cruz).
+If, for any reason, an individual believes that a complaint cannot or should not be raised through this channel, he or she should feel free to bring it to the attention of the Director of Human Resources (Annette J. Phillips).

 The Foundation strongly urges the prompt reporting of complaints or concerns so that rapid and constructive action can be taken.
 Employees who believe that they have experienced harassing or discriminatory conduct have an obligation to pursue this complaint procedure.

 The availability of this complaint procedure does not preclude individuals who believe they are being subjected to harassing conduct from promptly advising the offender that his or her behavior is unwelcome and requesting that it be discontinued.